vishalbelsare/ag2/RFCs/001/[RFC] - AgentBus: Inter Agent Communication Model.md

 # [RFC] - AgentBus: Inter Agent Communication Model

 Author: Davor Runje, Tvrtko Sternak, Davorin Ruševljan

 Status: Discussion

 ## Introduction

 Current ag2 model has enabled fast experimentation and development of proof of concept implementations of various agentic patterns.
 As such it provided solid ground to spawn many new agentic concepts and patterns.
-However, now when our focus broadens to put those concept and patterns in production enviroment we are facing new challenges with:
+However, now when our focus broadens to put those concept and patterns in production environment we are facing new challenges with:
 - support for agents with different prerequisites, like different versions of some package, or even python versions
 - interoperability with non ag2 agents
 - ability to split agent workflow into several processes, possibly running on different machines
 - development of new agent flow patterns while definitely possible (groupchat, swarm) has somewhat high barrier, since framework does not provide some common building blocks, so there is small commonality between differing flow patterns even when there could be.
 - incorporation of non LLM agents